bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 significant change (even if they are true positives), but which are not biologically relevant (because the effect size, for which log2 fold change is a proxy, is too small).
 The proportion of false positives is 5% even with no log2 FC treshold.

+Increasing the threshold can, of course, result in not observing any enrichments (see Fig. 3, A and B).
+Indeed, it does for some replicates.
+This is not surprising – without a sufficient number of DEGs, no enrichments can be calculated using a hypergeometric test.
+However, even though the effect of increasing log2 fold change may sometimes eliminate the symptoms, it does not cure the disease – the core problem of erroneous analysis of interactions remains.

-Nonetheless, we have compared the effect of the log2 fold change threshold on the results.**
+Nonetheless, we have compared the effect of the log2 fold change threshold on the results (Fig. 3).**

 Higher values of log-fold change should also be used, and the results should be compared and discussed.